hrsf114-airbnb-clone/airbnb-photos-module/README.md

 # Airbnb Photos Module

 - Remake of the photos components on an Airbnb listing
-- This repo contains both the photos module on a listing's landing page and a photos slideshow view
+- View a listing's first five photos on its landing page and browse all photos in a photos carousel

 ## Related Projects